openjournals/whedon-api/README.md

-# Whedon API
+# RoboNeuro API

-A small service that provides the basic Whedon API.
+A small service that provides the basic RoboNeuro API.
 Used to help editors manage reviews for [The Journal of Open Source Software](http://joss.theoj.org).
 You can see him in action in [this review issue](https://github.com/openjournals/joss-reviews/issues/78).

-### Here are some things that Whedon can do:
+### Here are some things that RoboNeuro can do:

 Here are some things you can ask me to do:

 ```
-# List all of Whedon's capabilities
+# List all of RoboNeuro's capabilities
-@whedon commands
+@roboneuro commands

 # Assign a GitHub user as the sole reviewer of this submission
-@whedon assign @username as reviewer
+@roboneuro assign @username as reviewer

 # Add a GitHub user to the reviewers of this submission
-@whedon add @username as reviewer
+@roboneuro add @username as reviewer

 # Remove a GitHub user from the reviewers of this submission
-@whedon remove @username as reviewer
+@roboneuro remove @username as reviewer

 # List of editor GitHub usernames
-@whedon list editors
+@roboneuro list editors

 # List of reviewers together with programming language preferences and domain expertise
-@whedon list reviewers
+@roboneuro list reviewers

 # Change editorial assignment
-@whedon assign @username as editor
+@roboneuro assign @username as editor

 EDITOR-ONLY TASKS

 # Remind an author or reviewer to return to a review after a
 # certain period of time (supported units days and weeks)
-@whedon remind @reviewer in 2 weeks
+@roboneuro remind @reviewer in 2 weeks

-# Ask Whedon to accept the paper and deposit with Crossref
+# Ask RoboNeuro to accept the paper
-@whedon accept
+@roboneuro accept

 ```